The pre-driving safety checklist

 Start with your vehicle’s exterior

-- The first step involves checking the condition of every tire.
+- The first step for a checklist for safe driving involves checking the condition of every tire.
 Driving on improperly inflated, overly worn-out or unbalanced tires is dangerous.

 - Evaluate the environment surrounding your vehicle.
 Check whether there is any object lying around, whether there are children or pedestrians around or a car that might be in your blind spot when you start to drive.